Seatis/my-teaching-materials/workshop/hardware/socket-server-client/README.md

 #### Ping Google

-Create a client app that ping the google.com to get than latency, and print it out.
+Create a client app that pings `google.com` and gets the latency.
+Print out the result!
  - [ping.c](workshop/CodeBlocks/ping.c)

 Hint: Use the [ICMP protocol](https://hu.wikipedia.org/wiki/ICMP)

 #### Create a server

-- Create the server app that respond to the communication from the client app, and send back that received.
+- Create the server app that responds to the communication from the client app.
+It simply sends back what it has received.
-- Create a client app that connect to your server app, send a message to the server, wait the response print out the response.
+- Create a client app that connects to your server app.
+It sends a message to the server, waits for the response and prints out the response.
-Yepp, the server app is running on your computer also, but the message goes out and coms in from the internet.
+Yepp, the server app is running on your computer also, but the message goes out and comes in from the internet.

 - [send_msg.c](workshop/CodeBlocks/send_msg.c)

 #### Extend the server

-Extend your server application so that every interaction is logged and is identifiable for example timestamp.
+Extend your server application so that every interaction is logged into a file.
+Make sure to use something unique in the log file for each entry, for example use timestamps.
  - [Extended_server.c](workshop/CodeBlocks/Extended_server.c)

 ## Individual Workshop Review